 Are There Any Side Effects Of Facial Hair Removal?

 The process of removing excessive hair growth might have some minor side-effects (1).
 Let’s have a look at some of them:

 Certain hair removal processes may cause itching or inflammation.
 This may vary from case to case and depends on the type of hair growth too.

 Hair removal is different from hair-cutting, and therefore, it is not a pleasant or comfortable experience.
-When the hair is removed from the root or hair follicles are burnt to reduce their growth, it may cause discomfort and pain.
+When the hair is removed from the root using tweezers or waxing, or hair follicles are burnt to reduce their growth, it may cause discomfort and pain.